Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Tasks and Datasets

 \subsection{Data Consolidation}

-One of the important reasons to perform data consolidation is to develop robust deep learning models with large amounts of data.
+The primary motivation to perform data consolidation is to develop robust deep learning models with large amounts of data.
 For this purpose, all train, dev, and test sets are merged into the consolidated train, dev, and test sets, respectively.
-While doing so duplicate images are identified in dev and test sets, then moved into train set to create non-overlapping sets for different tasks.
-More detail of the duplicate identification process can be found in \cite{2020arXiv201108916A}.
+While doing so, duplicate images from the dev and test sets are moved into the train set to create non-overlapping splits.
+More detail about the duplicate identification process can be found in \cite{FAlam:ASONAM20}.